IevaKazlauskaite/IevaKazlauskaite.github.io/_pages/about.md

 <p>
 <p>
 <font size="-0.5">
-My current research focuses on the following themes:
+My current research focuses on the following themes, particularly with application to large scale physical models in climate science:

 <ul>
   <li>Scalable and automated inference in physical models</li>